Convincing people to buy what you’re providing is hard. You can dial thousands of numbers and still get only a couple of positive responses.

 2. Cloud contact center solution

-If you’re planning to canvass over calls, you will need a call center solution.
+If you’re planning to canvass over calls, you will need a cloud contact center software.
 Keep in mind to look for a solution that easily integrates with the CRM that you choose.

 CallHub is a comprehensive calling tool that you can use to facilitate your cold canvassing campaign.

-With features like automatic answering machine detection, voicemail drop, and different automated dialer options, CallHub’s calling solution ensures that most of your team’s time is spent on calls rather than waiting for dial tones or going through bad numbers.
+With features like automatic answering machine detection, voicemail drop, inside sales dialer, CallHub’s calling solution ensures that most of your team’s time is spent on calls rather than waiting for dial tones or going through bad numbers.

 Learn more about how CallHub’s features can help you maximize calling productivity.